alexmario74/think-a-book/README.md

 * User can submit the query.
 This will call an API that will return an array of books with the corresponding data (Title, Author, Published Date, Picture, etc)
 * User can see the list of books appearing on the page

+## Bonus features
+* For each item in the list add a link that will send the User to an external site which has more information about the book
+* Implement a Responsive Design
+* Add loading animations

 [Look here](https://www.freecodecamp.org/news/here-are-some-app-ideas-you-can-build-to-level-up-your-coding-skills-39618291f672/)

 # Run